chiffa/GAN_evo/README.md

  - Parameters of the layers
  - Inheritance of weights from previous iterations?
 Training on the GAN/Disc pair owned by the players?

+## Evolution meta-parameters:
+  - probability of mutation
+  - mutation magnitude prob
+    - How do we determine that magnitude?
+Idea - micro-parameters change magnitude.
+  -

 ## Life deploy testing: